mirror12k/Pale-White-MVC/README.md

 ## Extensibility Built-In
 Seeing how critical extensible plugins are to the Wordpress, phpBB, and other communities, it is crucial that every pale-white application come ready with a plugin api.
-The framework provides seemless support for plugins to come in and interface with your logic, as well as serving the role of drag-and-drop logic components.
+The framework provides seamless support for plugins to come in and interface with your logic, as well as serving the role of drag-and-drop logic components.

 ## Examples/Tutorials